kafkorama/addon-authorization-portal/README.md

-# Authorization HUB add-on
+# Authorization PORTAL add-on

-This MigratoryData add-on allows you to authorize users to subscribe to and/or publish real-time messages on specific subjects using the JSON Web Tokens (JWT) standard.
+This Kafkorama gateway add-on allows you to authorize users to subscribe to and/or publish real-time messages on specific subjects using the JSON Web Tokens (JWT) standard.

+The add-on is used with Kafkorama portal, which is a web application that allows users to manage their subscriptions and publish messages to subjects in a Kafkorama gateway.
+The add-on provides the necessary authorization checks to ensure that users can only access the subjects they are authorized for.

 ### Overview